lamoureux-lab/3DCNN_MQA/README.md

 ## Grad-CAM analysis
 To replicate the Grad-CAM data from the paper you need to install PyMOL and its python bindings.
 The main script that generates the tables is *src/Exploration/average_B_factors.py*.
 Before running this script change the parameters in the beginning, specifically *DATASETS_PATH*.
-Also int the main part change variables *generate*, *process*, *make_table* to *True*.
+Also in the main part change variables *generate*, *process*, and *make_table* to *True*.
 This script takes approximately 4 hours to finish.
-The generated table can be then included in a tex document and compiled using *pdflatex*.
-The raw data can be found in the directory *GradCAM* and the figures generated using PyMOL in in the directory *GradCAMOutput*.
-The few examples are:
+The generated table can be then included in a LaTeX document and compiled using *pdflatex*.
+The raw data can be found in the directory *GradCAM* and the figures generated using PyMOL are in the directory *GradCAMOutput*.
+Here are a few examples:

 ![alt text](
 https://github.com/lupoglaz/3DCNN_MQA/raw/Release/doc/T0762_BhageerathH_TS4.png